 One man serenely unconcerned with this influx of Victorian interlopers, and prepared to test their faith to the full, was John Tait.
 In the days since the Homebush fiasco, The Barb had been clocking smart times on the training ground at Randwick; and in one trial over ten furlongs The Barb gave weight to both Falcon and Warwick, two of Tait’s proven older gallopers, and yet beat them easily.
 Little wonder then that the stable strongly supported the colt in the ante-post betting for the juvenile race to be run on the first day of the meeting, regardless of the presence of the Melbourne wunderkind at level weights.
-Never mind that the two Fisherman colts looked giants running against mere ponies.
+Never mind that the two Fisherman colts looked like giants running against mere ponies.
 In a field of nine, Charlie Stanley partnered with the black demon.
 Despite being fractious at the start – The Barb was well in the running until near the distance post when Budelight swerved and drove him across the course, thereby costing any chance of victory.
 Fishhook went on to win the race by a neck from his stablemate with The Barb filling the minor placing three lengths adrift.
 John Tait was none too impressed by the interference and, though The Barb’s greenness more than contributed, felt it was a matter of the Maribyrnong stable winning ‘by hook or by crook’.